Keene Endowment Association Scholarships

 In 1996, this fellowship was created in memory of Fred L. Barry ‘36 HD’80, who served in many capacities at the College during his long tenure (1948-77).
 Fellowships will provide recognition and financial assistance to students enrolled in a graduate level program at Keene State College who display a strong interest in administrative leadership or innovative approaches to their graduate field of study.
 The award will provide financial support for special projects which may be incorporated in, but are not restricted to, the culminating activities of a student’s graduate program.

-Giovannangeli Family Scholarship Endowment
+Giovannangeli Family Scholarship

-This endowment was established in 1988 by the Giovannangeli family and their friends, in commemoration of the long-standing relationship between the family and the College.
+This scholarship was established in 1988 by the Giovannangeli family and their friends, in commemoration of the long-standing relationship between the family and the College.
 Applicants must be full-time students of junior or senior standing who are New Hampshire residents and who have demonstrated outstanding academic promise.
 Preference will be given to students who have been accepted into the teacher certification program.
 The committee will consider such qualities as financial need, academic excellence, qualities of leadership, and promise of future success.

-Leona Day Henderson ‘18 Scholarship Endowment
+Leona Day Henderson ‘18 Scholarship

 This endowment was established in 1981 with a gift from Warren Henderson in memory of his wife Leona Day Henderson ‘18.
-Two scholarships are awarded annually to a junior and senior who are New Hampshire residents, show outstanding promise as teachers and have demonstrated academic excellence and leadership.
+Two scholarships are awarded annually to a junior and senior who are New Hampshire residents, show outstanding promise as teachers, and have demonstrated academic excellence and leadership.
 Applicants must have a cumulative grade point average of at least 3.2 and be accepted into the teacher certification program.
 Given continued eligibility, a student may have this scholarship renewed.

-Marion Frost Hudson ‘53 Memorial Scholarship Endowment
+Marion Frost Hudson ‘53 Memorial Scholarship

 This endowment was established in 1975 through a bequest made by Doris Frost Hudson in memory of her sister Marion, an instructor in the English Department at Keene State College for 35 years.
 Students who are enrolled in an English-related curriculum are eligible for this scholarship.

-Michael D. Keller Memorial Award Endowment
+Michael D. Keller Memorial Award

 This fund was established by faculty, students, and friends of Michael D. Keller, who was Dean of Arts and Humanities and a beloved teacher.
 The purpose of this fund is to support undergraduate students in the visual and performing arts such as dance, drama, and music.